 In September 2017, SFAN matched Prince Dogbe with GFA Consulting Ltd; a corporate finance boutique based in Accra, Ghana and specialized in fundraising advisory for companies that operate in West and Central Africa.
 We caught up with him recently to talk about his career journey and future plans.

-My name is Prince Ishmael Xorlali Dogbe, and I am a leader with a keen interest in entrepreneurship and socioeconomic development.
+Prince Dogbe (PD): My name is Prince Ishmael Xorlali Dogbe, and I am a leader with a keen interest in entrepreneurship and socio-economic development.
 I am currently a Junior Analyst at GFA Consulting Limited.
 In my spare time, I contribute to the work of a technology start-up that specializes in branding and advertising and a non-governmental organization that is focused on youth empowerment through career development.

 I have a bachelor’s degree in economics from the University of Ghana, Legon and a certificate in entrepreneurship from EQWIP HUBS (a Canadian youth development organization based in Ghana).
-My vision is to become an international leader in entrepreneurship and socioeconomic development.
-Ultimately, I aim to make transformational impacts in the lives of people in Africa and the world at large.
+My vision is to become an international leader in entrepreneurship and socio-economic development.
+Ultimately, I aim to make transformational impacts on the lives of people in Africa and the world at large.

 This vision influenced my choice for a career in advisory and consulting.
 I believe that this career will give me the opportunity to build a credible level of experience and expertise in research and innovations.
 Also, it will help me gain knowledge in strategy and leadership across diverse sectors so as to contribute meaningfully to the growth and development of Africa and the world.

-Briefly, I would say that my experiences prior to my employment were more of building the needed capacity to thrive in business and any corporate environment.
+PD: Briefly, I would say that my experiences prior to my employment were more of building the needed capacity to thrive in business and any corporate environment.
 Therefore, prior to joining GFA Consulting Limited, I enrolled in several pieces of training and capacity building seminars.
 Prominent among these was the EQWIP HUBS skills development and entrepreneurship training program, where I got the opportunity to develop exceptional interpersonal relationship skills and strong business acumen.
-It was during this training program that I got to know about Stars From All Nations (SFAN) and participated in the Quantum Leap Career Fair which they organized in collaboration with the British Council in April 2017.
+It was during this training program that I got to know about SFAN and participated in the Quantum Leap Career Fair in April 2017.
 I must say that this has been one of the greatest opportunities in my life so far because my current position at GFA Consulting Limited came as a result of a recommendation from SFAN to the Managing Director of GFA Consulting Limited.
 I would, therefore, want to use this opportunity to once again express my heartfelt appreciation to Mr. Tom-Chris Emewulu and the entire SFAN team for the opportunity and their support and confidence in me right from the beginning up until now.
 I am grateful.

-What has been your major achievement(s), challenges, and major responsibilities in your current position?
+SFAN: What have been your major achievement(s), challenges, and major responsibilities in your current position?

 The major responsibilities for me as a Junior Analyst include attending client meetings, building financial models, conducting various research and writing investment proposals.
 Other responsibilities include helping in the organization of the Company’s monthly events and training of interns.

-I see myself as a well-rounded global leader with a high understanding and competence in research and innovation, strategy, and leadership across diverse sectors and industries.
-This I intend to accomplish through continuous learning and research, applying myself and building good strategic relationships.
+PD: I see myself as a well-rounded global leader with a high understanding and competence in research and innovation, strategy, and leadership across diverse sectors and industries.
+I intend to accomplish this through continuous learning and research, applying myself and building good strategic relationships.

 Brian Tracy and John C. Maxwell are also my heroes.
 They are my heroes because of the impact of their lives and words in the area of business and leadership.